bips-hb/ConNIS_results/README.md

-# Scripts and results for "ConNIS..."
+# Scripts and results for "ConNIS and labeling instability: new statistical methods for improving the detection of essential genes in TraDIS libraries"
 (by Hanke, M., Harten, T. and Foraita, R. 2025)

 - [Scripts and results for "ConNIS..."](#scripts-and-results-for--connis-)